 Scarlet: The Color of Man and Blood

-The symbolism of scarlet concerns man and blood.
+The symbolism of the color scarlet has to do with humankind and blood.
 The Hebrew for "man" is "adam" אָדַם.
 The Hebrew word for red is also "adam" אָדַם, and the Hebrew word for blood is "dam" דָּם.
-Notice that man and red are the same and both contain the word for blood.
+Notice that man and red are the same; both contain the word "blood."

 "When the female of the scarlet worm species was ready to give birth to her young, she would attach her body to the trunk of a tree, fixing herself so firmly and permanently that she would never leave again.
 The eggs deposited beneath her body were thus protected until the larvae were hatched and able to enter their own life cycle.

-One source noted that the not only does the mother give her life to protect her babies with her own body but she also fed them with it.
+One source noted that not only does the mother give her life to protect her babies with her own body, but she also feeds them with it.

-My God, My God, why have You forsaken Me? (utttered from the cross)
+My God, My God, why have You forsaken Me? (uttered from the cross)